8n8/bigwebthing/README.md

 A chunk of a program or document contains:

-1. the cryptographic hash of the whole document or program
+1. the cryptographic hash of the whole
 2. the offset: 0 for the first chunk, 1 for the second, and so on
-3. whether the chunk is the final one in the document or program
+3. whether the chunk is the final one
 4. the chunk body

 A document contains: